patrickse/sensor-net/README.md

 ## Getting Started

-After loading the sketch onto your ESP-8266 the system will come up with a little adhoc wifi network.
+After loading the sketch onto your ESP-8266 the system will come up with a little adhoc wifi network called `SENSOR-NET`.
 Connect to this network with your fone/tablet/pc and a captive portal should appear.

 Configure your private WiFi and your done.
 You should now be able to browse the device by opening http://temperature.local.